 This award grants financial support to an individual or

 organization that fulfills our mission to educate and inspire our community to engage in the preservation and presentation of Washenaw County history.

 The award was established in memory and honor of Pauline who served the Society for many years in various capacities from board member to President.
 From the moment the Museum opened she was present every weekday.
 Pauline truly loved history, helping people, volunteering and the Museum on Main Street.The maximum award amount is $500.
-A link to apply online for toe 2021 award will be posted when the 2020 winner is announced!
+A link to apply online for toe 2021 award will be posted in the Spring.